 Bombardier flying high as results exceed expectations

-US trade regulator says it rejected Boeing trade complaint as US aerospace group ‘lost no sales or revenues’
+Boeing trade complaint rejected as it ‘lost no sales or revenues’, US regulator says

-A man works on a C-Series aeroplane wing in the Bombardier factory in Belfast.
-The company announced results Thursday showing it is generating cash at the healthiest clip in seven years.
+A man works on a C-Series wing in the Bombardier factory in Belfast.
+The company announced results showing it is generating cash at the healthiest rate in seven years.
 Photograph: Clodagh Kilcoyne/Reuters

 Bombardier is generating cash at the healthiest clip in seven years.
 Free cash flow jumped 76 per cent to $872 million during the fourth quarter, the aerospace company which has a significant presence in Belfast, said in a statement Thursday as it reported earnings.
 That exceeded analysts’ expectations for the closely watched figure.

-The improving results underscore Bombardier’s turnaround progress under chief executive Alain Bellemare after two aircraft-development programs left the company awash in debt.
+The improving results underscore Bombardier’s turnaround progress under chief executive Alain Bellemare after two aircraft-development programmes left the company awash in debt.

 The earnings report was “well ahead of expectations across all segments,” Fadi Chamoun, a BMO Capital Markets analyst, said in a note to clients.
 “We sense there is greater demand momentum in business aviation and opportunities for growth beyond what is currently reflected in our forecast.”